kednat87/KedNat/README.md

 # KedNat
-This repository contains a set of projects created by Kedhar to get a coding experience in different technologies
+This repository contains a set of projects created by Kedhar to get a coding experience in different technologies.